samarsinghal/lab-tekton-fundamentals/workshop/content/exercises/build-task.md

 To summarize, `build-docker-image-from-git-source` will take a git repository input, build the Dockerfile present in the git repository using `kaniko`, and then will push the image to an image registry.

-Create `build-docker-image-from-git-source` by running the following command:
+Create `build-docker-image-from-git-source`:

 ```execute-1
 kubectl apply -f /home/eduk8s/tekton/tasks/kaniko.yaml
 ```

-To verify the `build-docker-image-from-git-source` was created, run the following command:
+Verify the `build-docker-image-from-git-source` was created:

 ```execute-1
 tkn task ls